iotaledger/goshimmer/docs/concepts/glossary.md

 #### MANA
 The reputation of a node is based on a virtual token called mana.
 This reputation, working as a Sybil protection mechanism, is important for issuing more transactions (see Module 3) and having a higher influence during the voting process (see Module 5).

+### MARKERS
+A tool that exists only locally and allows to perform certain calcuations more efficiently.
+Such as approval weight calculation or the existence of certain messages in the past or future cone of another message.

+#### MESSAGE
+The object that is gossiped between neighbors.
+All gossiped information is included in a message.
+The most basic unit of information of the IOTA Protocol.
+Each message has a type and size and contains data.

 #### MESSAGE OVERHEAD
 The additional information (metadata) that needs to be sent along with the actual information (data).
 This can contain signatures, voting, heartbeat signals, and anything that is transmitted over the network but is not the transaction itself.